-The Nissan Leaf, the best-selling electric car in the world, is available as a standard part of Nissan's product line at most dealers--and the same applies to the Bolt EV and Volt at roughly two-thirds of Chevy dealers.
+The Nissan Leaf, still the highest-selling electric car in the world after seven years, is available as a standard part of Nissan's product line at most dealers—and the same applies to the Bolt EV and Volt at roughly two-thirds of Chevy dealers.

-Still, you can get a Leaf or a Volt from at least one dealer in all 50 states.
+Still, you can get a Leaf or a Volt or a Bolt EV from at least one dealer in all 50 states.

-And as for the Tesla Model S, because you order the car online, it can be delivered in most states—though not Michigan, where legislative anti-Tesla sentiment runs strong.
+As for the Tesla Model S and Model X, because buyers order the car online, it can be delivered in most states—though not Michigan, where legislative anti-Tesla sentiment runs strong.

-On the other end of the scale are the California compliance cars, whose makers sell them in very low numbers solely to meet the state's zero-emission vehicle requirements.
+In 2014, the other end of the scale including so-called California compliance cars, whose makers sold them in very low numbers solely to meet the state's zero-emission vehicle requirements from 2012 through 2017.